0xsequence/sequence-unity/README.md

 #### Decision
 In order to save time on the integration, sequence-unity will integrate directly with the WaaS service, iceboxing the implementation of "SequenceCore" (see ADR 2) for a later date.

+For authentication, sequence-unity will be provided with a JWT from the game backend that contains as a payload, the partner_id and the wallet address for the authenticated user.
+Requests made to the WaaS service will require inclusion of the JWT that was provided.

 Similar to ADR 2, the WaaS client will be implemented in a separate assembly from "SequenceEthereum".
 This assembly will be called "SequenceWaaS" and will reference and depend on the Ethereum library assembly "SequenceEthereum".

 For now, all tests will remain in the same assembly "SequenceTests".